nv-morpheus/Morpheus/docs/source/developer_guide/guides/4_source_cpp_stage.md

 AmqpClient::Channel::ptr_t m_channel;
 ```

-Wrapping it all together our header file should look like this:
+Wrapping it all together, our header file should look like this:
 `examples/rabbitmq/_lib/rabbitmq_source.hpp`

 ```cpp